 - Sell unused equipment to raise money for things you really need.
 Get together with friends and hold a 'paddock sale' just like a yard sale.

-- Horse rescues may give you a tax receipt for equipment you donate.
+- Horse rescues may give you a tax receipt for the equipment you donate.
 Make sure they are a registered charity.

 - Be patient and wait for big-ticket items to come on sale.
 Be a bargain shopper.
 Buy things on sale at the end of the season.
 For example, winter rugs often come on sale in late winter/early spring and show clothing comes on sale in the fall.

-- Check auto-part and farm supply stores for inexpensive tubs, buckets, manure forks, brooms, even halters, brushes, de-wormer and other supplies.
+- Check auto-part and farm supply stores for inexpensive tubs, buckets, manure forks, brooms, even halters, brushes, de-wormer, and other supplies.

 Cut your horseback riding costs: